 As required by USERRA, you may elect to continue Fund coverage for yourself, as well as for your Dependents who were covered under the Fund on the day your leave started, for up to 24 months, measured from the date you stopped working.
 If you are absent from work for more than 30 days, you must pay the monthly premium for USERRA Coverage.
-If your absence from work is for less than 31 days, you need only pay your regular monthly contribution to premium based on your family size.
+No premium applies if your absence from work is for less than 31 days.